 Kaoru "Sou-Banchou" Ichimonji from Tokimeki Memorial 2 is revealed to be this if you romance his younger sister, Akane.
 And this is the main character's own fault: Sou-Banchou witnessed first-hand how utterly heartbrokenthe poor girl was was when you-as-the-MC moved outta the city, so he swore to pretty much punch the HELL outta any guy who made her cry.

 Johan of Anders Loves Maria has long been violently protective of his little sister, Maria.
 Leads to him committing acts of vandalism and assault in her name.

-Mijuu of Juathuur is Dejoru's Knight Templar Big Sister.
+Mijuu of Juathuur is Dejoru's overprotective big sister.

 Panthera has Jason, who threatens his best friend Fletcher (who finally got a date with Taylor) as such:

 Jason: If you do ANYTHING to her, in any way, shape or form, I will quite literally #%$&!$# EAT YOU.
 And you have NO idea just how DEEP I could BURY what'd be left of your sorry carcass.
 UNDERSTOOD?

 Lenny Priestly of Survival of the Fittest v3 will do anything to make sure his twin sister Elizabeth is safe.
 Literally anything, as he kills people for this reason.
 Though possibly a subversion, as it has been implied that he used her as an excuse to kill, especially since he went Ax-Crazy and stopped being an Anti-Villain.